 suspension notice.
 The interim suspension notice will contain instructions

-given an opportunity to demonstrate why his or her continued presence on
+an opportunity to demonstrate why his or her continued presence on campus

-campus does not constitute a threat to the campus community or to the
+does not constitute a threat to the campus community or to the continuance

-continuance of normal College functions.
-Following the interim suspension
+of normal College functions.
+Following the interim suspension review, the

-review, the VPSAIE will make an administrative decision to either continue
+VPSAIE will make an administrative decision to either continue or cancel the

-or cancel the interim suspension.
-An interim suspension will remain in
+An interim suspension will remain in effect until

-interim suspension process, the Respondent may be required to submit to an
+process, the Respondent may be required to submit to an immediate medical

-interim suspension was issued may be withdrawn and given a grade of "W".
+issued may be withdrawn and assigned a grade of "W".

 - Academic Dishonesty